Atari Jaguar: Peripherals

 Prior to the launch of the console in November 1993, Atari had announced a variety of peripherals to be released over the console's lifespan.
 This included a CD-ROM-based console, dial-up Internet access with support for online games, a virtual reality headset, and an MPEG-2 video card.
 However, due to the poor sales and eventual commercial failure of the Jaguar, most of the peripherals in development were canceled.
 The only peripherals and add-ons released by Atari for the Jaguar are a redesigned controller, an adapter for four players, a CD console add-on, and a link cable for local area network (LAN) gaming.

+Controllers

+The Jaguar was bundled with one controller, the PowerPad.
+It is a 17-button controller with three face buttons, a 12-button keypad, pause and option buttons, and a directional pad.
+Many games released for the system utilize the keypad to add extra functionality and gameplay elements, such as quickly selecting weapons in Doom, and quicksaving in Wolfenstein 3D.
+Plastic overlays can be slotted over the keypad in order to better label what each button does in specific games.

+To cut costs later on in the Jaguar's life, Atari released a slightly revised version of the PowerPad controller.
+Notable differences between this version and the original are a thinner cord, black buttons instead of gray, and a cheapened, internally-simplified directional pad.
+The connector that plugs into the console also has fewer pins that connect compared to the original.

-The redesigned second controller, the ProController by Atari, added three more face buttons and two triggers.
+Later on in the system's life, Atari released a second controller, the Pro Controller, which added three more face buttons and two triggers, and lengthened the wire that connects to the console.
 It was created in response to the criticism of the original controller, said to lack enough buttons for fighting games in particular.
-It was never bundled with the system.
+It was never bundled with the system and was only sold separately.

+Multiplayer

 The Team Tap multitap adds 4-controller support, compatible only with the optionally bundled White Men Can't Jump and NBA Jam Tournament Edition.
 Eight player gameplay with two Team Taps is possible but not supported by either of the compatible games.
 For LAN multiplayer support, the Jaglink Interface links two Jaguar consoles through a modular extension and a UTP phone cable.
 It is compatible with three games: Doom, AirCars, and BattleSphere.